The Kudoboard Alternative That Runs Itself

 Who creates each card?

-Every Kudoboard starts with a person.
+On Business and Pro, every Kudoboard still starts with a person.
 Someone opens the site, picks a template, invites signers, watches the board fill, and delivers it.
-Birthdays across a 40-person team mean forty moments someone has to remember, or a spreadsheet someone has to maintain.
+Kudoboard does offer milestone automations that can schedule birthday and anniversary boards, but that feature is Enterprise-only on their public pricing.
+Birthdays across a 40-person team still mean forty moments someone has to remember, or a spreadsheet someone has to maintain, unless you are buying at enterprise scale.

 HuddleCard stores birthdays and work start dates on your roster.
 About a week before each occasion, signing opens and reminders go out by Slack DM or email.
 Occasion cards (farewells, promotions, thank-yous) you still create when you need them.
 See how automated cards work.